What is Stress?

 - Unexplained Hair Loss

 Self-Medication and Unhealthy Lifestyles Only Make the Symptoms of Stress Worse!

 If you are one of the millions of people who try to resolve acute or chronic stress with alcohol, tobacco, drugs, and overeating, you might feel some comfort or relief at the moment.
-However, the long term effects only compounds the physiologic effects of stress itself.
+However, the long term effect compounds the physiologic effects of stress itself.
 It then becomes a vicious cycle, causing your stress response to only be more heightened, causing greater sleep problems and an increase in drug and alcohol abuse.
 Drinking four or five cups of coffee, for example, can cause changes in blood pressure and stress hormone levels, similar to the levels produced in chronic stress.
 Sugar is a major factor, especially if you have had some form of brain injury such as a concussion, stroke, or brain surgery.

 Who is at Risk?

 - Genetic Factors- Family history of abnormality in serotonin regulation.